Advertise in Plan Canada

 We invite submissions of short papers and research reviews, notes on practice, and book or film reviews.
 Articles submitted must be original and not published or submitted for publication in other media (including websites, electronic newsletters or other print publications).
 We favour articles with a strong policy framework and context, containing clear methodologies pertaining to studies and research, and providing critical reflection or lessons for planning practice.
 Authors can expect a three month time frame for initial review of submitted material and will be notified if their submission is rejected, accepted as is, or accepted conditionally with revisions.
 All submitted articles will be returned to authors along with comments and advice regarding any revisions required to render it suitable for publication.

 See the Author Guidelines for further submission information.
-Plan Canada does include refereed articles and can have submissions peer reviewed at the Author's request.

 Upcoming Submission Deadlines: